berb/java-binary-expression-tree/README.md

 # java-binary-expression-tree

-A simple implementation of an expression tree for binary termins in Java for educational purposes.
+A simple implementation of an expression tree for binary terms in Java for educational purposes.

 ## License